SovereignCloudStack/website/_i18n/en/jobs/po-container.md

 * are connected to the relevant open source communities
-* are used to work in the open, exposing your work in progress to a broad community, accepting criticism and willing to work on defining and refining the chosen approach in interaction with the community, building (lazy) consensus</li>
+* are used to work in the open, exposing your work in progress to a broad community, accepting criticism and willing to work on defining and refining the chosen approach in interaction with the community, building (lazy) consensus
 * are familiar with open source development tools and platforms such as Git, GitHub and the related workflows
 * are experienced in using deployment automation and configuration management tooling